 Instruction to TGmf Editor: Update TGmf D1.0 P3806L22 as shown below.

 For the 2.4 GHz band, when transmitting in a 20 MHz channel, the transmitted spectrum shall have a 0 dBr (dB relative to the maximum spectral density of the signal) bandwidth not exceeding 18 MHz, –20 dBr at 11 MHz frequency offset, –28 dBr at 20 MHz frequency offset, and the maximum of –40 dBr and –53 dBm/MHz at 30 MHz frequency offset and above.
 The transmitted spectral density of the transmitted signal shall fall within the spectral mask, as shown in Figure 19-17 (Transmit spectral mask for 20 MHz transmission in the 2.4 GHz band).
-The measurements shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.

 For the 2.4 GHz band, when transmitting in a 40 MHz channel, the transmitted spectrum shall have a 0 dBr bandwidth not exceeding 38 MHz, –20 dBr at 21 MHz frequency offset, –28 dBr at 40 MHz offset, and the maximum of –40 dBr and –56 dBm/MHz at 60 MHz frequency offset and above.
 The transmitted spectral density of the transmitted signal shall fall within the spectral mask, as shown in Figure 19-18 (Transmit spectral mask for a 40 MHz channel in the 2.4 GHz band).

 For the 5 GHz band, when transmitting in a 20 MHz channel, the transmitted spectrum shall have a 0 dBr (dB relative to the maximum spectral density of the signal) bandwidth not exceeding 18 MHz, –20 dBr at 11 MHz frequency offset, –28 dBr at 20 MHz frequency offset, and the maximum of –40 dBr and –39 dBm/MHz at 30 MHz frequency offset and above.
 The transmitted spectral density of the transmitted signal shall fall within the spectral mask, as shown in Figure 19-19 (Transmit spectral mask for 20 MHz transmission in the 5 GHz band).
-The measurements shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth.

 For the 5 GHz band, when transmitting in a 40 MHz channel, the transmitted spectrum shall have a 0 dBr bandwidth not exceeding 38 MHz, –20 dBr at 21 MHz frequency offset, –28 dBr at 40 MHz offset, and the maximum of –40 dBr and –39 dBm/MHz at 60 MHz frequency offset and above.
 The transmitted spectral density of the transmitted signal shall fall within the spectral mask, as shown in Figure 19-20 (Transmit spectral mask for a 40 MHz channel in the 5 GHz band).